PeachyPeachSM64/sm64ex-omm/README.md

   - `Stick Deadzone`: The left-stick deadzone.
   - `Reset Controls`: Reset the controls back to default.
 - `Display`:
-  - `FPS`: Set the framerate to a value from 30 to 360.
+  - `Frame Rate`: Set the framerate.
 Does not affect game updates, they still run 30 times per second.
+    - `30`: No frame interpolation.
+    - `60`: Enable frame interpolation to make the game render at a constant 60 FPS.
+    - `Auto`: Synchronize the framerate with the monitor's refresh rate.
+    - `Unlimited`: Render as much frames as possible.
+  - `Show FPS`: If enabled, show the actual framerate in the bottom-left corner of the screen.
   - `Fullscreen`: Enable fullscreen mode.
-  - `Vertical Sync`: Synchronize the framerate with the monitor's refresh rate.
+  - `Vertical Sync`: Synchronize the render rate with the monitor's refresh rate.
 Enable it if you're experiencing tearing.
+  - `Preload Textures`: Preload and cache all textures when starting the game to avoid in-game freezes due to texture loading.
+    - `Never`: Don't preload textures.
+    - `From RAM`: Load PNGs into RAM before sending them to the GPU.
+    - `From Disk`: Create a back-up of the texture cache so the next time the game is launched, the data is directly uploaded to the GPU.
   - `Texture Filtering`: Set to nearest neighbor for blocky effects, or linear for smooth but blurry effects.
   - `Draw Distance`: Control the rendering distance of objects.
 Reduce it if you're experiencing slowdowns.
   - `HUD`: Show or hide the HUD.